Interactive-Intelligent-Systems/diarg/README.md

 stress-relieving activity to the end-user.
 Now, let us assume that the user wants to reject the recommendation because she does not have time to go hiking during on weekdays.
-For this, she inserts this feedback through the system's user interace, which generates the next framework in our sequence:
+For this, she inserts this feedback through the system's user interface, which generates the next framework in our sequence:

 ```java